Understanding Knee Pain

 - Acetaminophen (Tylenol®): Primarily used for pain relief, although it does not reduce inflammation.

 It’s important to not take these medications for more than 10 days without consulting a healthcare provider, especially if you have pre-existing kidney or liver conditions (Cleveland Clinic).
-For more guidance on choosing the right painkiller, you can visit our comprehensive guide on painkillers.

 Physical Therapy Options

 Physical therapy plays a crucial role in managing and alleviating knee pain.
 It is especially beneficial for those dealing with arthritis or recovering from an injury.
-Key components of physical therapy include:

 - Strengthening Exercises: Focus on building the muscles around the knee to enhance stability and reduce stress on the joint (knee strengthening exercises).